andyngh/noHiC/README.md

 >Although `standard` is the default correction preset, it **should not** be the initial choice, as it forces sequence arrangements in your target genome to match the reference, thereby producing many breaks.
 Thus, `standard` should only be used if you have a highly contiguous reference genome that is genetically close (distance < 1%) to the target assembly.
 The minimap2-based preset `luck` is a good starting point, since under favorable conditions it can correct all large-scale misassemblies.

 >[!NOTE]
 >Please use our [Inspector fork](https://github.com/andyngh/Inspector.git) if you have contigs that are longer than the stated limit of the BAI index.
+First, remove the old `inspector.py` script from the `bin` directory of the `noHiC` conda environment.
+Then, download the new `inspector.py` script from the fork, change the script permissions (`chmod +x inspector.py`), and finally place the new `inspector.py` script into the `bin` directory.

 >[!NOTE]
 >We recommend running CRAQ with 5–6 fewer threads than the total number of threads specified for the sub-script.
 CRAQ runs `samtools` (which requires 5 threads) in parallel with its main command.
 Therefore, setting CRAQ’s thread number equal to that of `nohic-asm` (100 in this example) will likely cause the sub-script to crash.